-In accordance with the requirements of the two EU directives dealing with electronic products, EC/2004/108 (a directive pertaining to electromagnetic compliance) and EC/2006/95 (a directive pertaining to safety aspects), the Company's products, which are defined as PLCs, must meet the standards defined in sections 8 and 11 of the EN 61131-2: 2007 standard, which deals with requirements applicable to such products.
+In accordance with the requirements of the two EU directives dealing with electronic products, Directive 2014/30/EU (a directive pertaining to electromagnetic compliance) and Directive 2014/35/EU (a directive pertaining to safety aspects), the Company's products, which are defined as PLCs, must meet the standards defined in sections 8 and 11 of the EN 61131-2: 2007 standard, which deals with requirements applicable to such products.
 Pursuant to the provisions of these directives, the Company labels most of its PLCs of the series relevant to these directives with a CE mark, which indicates that the PLCs comply with the requirements of the directive.
-To the best of the company's knowledge, In April 2016 directives are due to come into effect which will replace the aforementioned two directives and which will apply to products launched in the European market starting from April 20, 2016.
-These directives will have no effect on products launched before that date, and consequently there is no need to invest in a reexamination of the existing production lines in light of the new requirements.
-The Company is studying the implications of the new directives for products that will be launched after the said date and as of the date of this report.

-Most of the Company's PLCs and their external expansion components also comply with the requirements of American standard UL/cUL 508 standard (safety aspects, including fire, temperature resistance, and electrical safety) and some comply with the requirements of the UL Hazardous Locations ISA 12.12.01 standard (work in a dangerous or explosive environment).
+Most of the Company's PLCs and their external expansion components also comply with the requirements of US standards UL/cUL 61010-1, UL/cUL 61010-2-201 and UL/cUL 508 (safety aspects, including fire, temperature resistance, and electrical safety) and some comply with the requirements of the UL Hazardous Locations ISA 12.12.01 standard (work in a dangerous or explosive environment).
 Accordingly, the Company labels these products, and products largely based on them, with the UL/cUL mark.
-In the coming year the American UL/cUL 508 standard is expected to be replaced by the UL/cUL 61010-1 and UL/cUL 601010-2-201 standards.
-The Company is studying the implications of the new standards and acting to implement them.